jlianyz/project4/README.md

 * The colour scheme is pastel and playful, with a focus on pinks and purples.
 This is suitable for a pastry shop.
 All text is easily read against the background
 * Site is not overcrowded – sufficient negative space to ensure design looks balanced and not cluttered
 * Use of bootstrap grid layout throughout so that divs are all evenly spaced
+* Landing page images are shown in a carousel, with the option for users to click to speed up the rate at which images change
+* Fixed attachment baking related images are shown in section headers for static pages, while still having the text clearly visible as opacity of background image is reduced

 #### Desktop and tablet version
-* Fixed attachment baking related images are shown in section headers for static pages, while still having the text clearly visible as opacity of background image is reduced
 * Information is presented in 3-column rows.
 Pagination is used to ensure that pages are not too long.
 Sufficient margins are added between columns to keep layout clean and neat
-* Landing page images are shown in a carousel, with the option for users to click to speed up the rate at which images change.
+*

 #### Mobile version
 * Single columns so that page is not overly cluttered
 * Navbar is mobile responsive
-* For section headers, the background is a color gradient instead of an image so that the page loads quicker.
-It is also difficult to find a suitable background image for jumbotrons this small.

 ### Technologies used